jsiek/deduce/README.md

 second clause, the pattern `node(n, next)` includes two pattern variables `n` and `next` that bind the two sub-parts of the node.
 The expression after the `=` specifies the return value of the function.
-The clause `empty` says that the length is `0`.
-The second clause says that the length is one plus the length of the rest of the linked list.
-Note that the recursive call `length(next)` is allowed because `next` is a sub-part of `node(n, next)`.
+The clause for `empty` says that its length is `0`.
+The clause for `node` says that its length is one more than the length of the rest of the linked list.
+Note that the recursive call `length(next)` is allowed because `next` is a sub-part of `node(n,next)`.

 Deduce supports generic functions, so we can generalize `length` to work on lists with any element type as follows.